 The wind was still howling and shaking the house in the morning, so I looked to see if there was a weather warning and sure enough – winds up to 80 km/hour for coastal areas.
 I texted Kris and she said it was already flooding there, so we cancelled and rescheduled for the following day.

-I arrived at Cheekye Ranch the following day with my dear friend and fellow horse listener, Güliz Ünlü, along for the experience.
+I arrived at Cheekye Ranch the following day with a friend along for the experience.
 As my truck pulled up to the shelter near the field, a black horse came and stood right outside my window.
 I rolled down my window as the horse stared intently at me.
 I was thinking, “Is this the mare?
 But wait, a wild horse would not come up to the truck.
 Look she’s completely black.
-But she’s very stocky…” At which point Kris interrupted my thoughts saying, “That’s not her, that’s a boarder’s horse: Kalisa.”
+But she’s very stocky…” At which point Kris interrupted my thoughts saying, “That’s not her, that’s a boarder’s horse: Kalessi.”

-As the three of us humans walked into the half-acre field housing the three feral horses from the same herd, they stayed about two-thirds of the field length away from us, watching us warily, but with interest.
+As we humans walked into the half-acre field housing the three feral/wild horses from the same herd, they stayed about two-thirds of the field length away from us, watching us warily, but with interest.
 Horses are naturally intensely curious.
 Most people don’t realize that domestic horses are trained into being flighty, jumpy and easily frightened, it is not their natural state.
 As Dr. Francesco De Giorgio asserts in Equus Lost:

 “All horses are born cognitive.
 Their cognitive abilities allow them to understand themselves, their initiatives, each other, their environment, and their social context.
 However, due to their coexistence with humans, horses gradually change…